o1-labs/rfcs/0008-zkvk-keccak.md

 $$\forall i\in[0,3]: sparse(xor_i) = expand(left_i) + expand(right_i)$$

+Nonetheless, if no more than 15 boolean operations have been performed since the latest reset, one can use sparse representations of the left and right inputs as well.

 #### Reset

 After each step of Keccak, the sparse representation must be reset to avoid overflows of the intermediate bits.
-For $n \in [0, 3], let $reset_n = shift_n(sparse)/2^n$, the correct decomposition of a 64-bit word can be constrained as
+For $n \in [0, 3], let $shift_n = mask_n(sparse)/2^n$, the correct decomposition of a 64-bit word can be constrained as

-$$\forall i \in [0,3]: sparse_i = reset0_i + 2\cdot reset1_i + 4\cdot reset2_i + 8\cdot reset3_i$$
+$$\forall i \in [0,3]: sparse_i = shift0_i + 2\cdot shift1_i + 4\cdot shift2_i + 8\cdot shift3_i$$

-together with a lookup for each `reset_i`.
+together with a lookup for each `shift_i` (more about this later).

 Each `sparse[i]` will be the output of previous boolean operations.
-The `reset0[i]` corresponds to the clean expand of the word, and could be the input of some upcoming boolean operations.
-The `reset1[i]` will be used by the AND.
-The 64-bit word computed from the `dense_i` will be used in rotation.
+The `shift0[i]` corresponds to the clean expand of the word, and could be the input of some upcoming boolean operations.
+The `shift1[i]` will be used by the AND.
+The 64-bit word computed from the `dense[i]` will be used in rotation.

 ##### AND

-Note that the AND of two expanded inputs corresponds to the terms in the $4n+1$-th positions.
-Meaning that $shift_1/2$ gives the expand value of the conjugation operation.
+Note that the AND of two expanded inputs corresponds to the $4n+1$-th positions after an expanded XOR (addition).
+Meaning that $shift_1 = mask_1/2$ gives the expanded representation of the conjugation operation.
 The AND operation can be constrained making use of XOR and Reset explained above.
-With no further constraints, XOR is used to obtain `left+right`, and then Reset provides the expanded result of AND in the witnesses `reset1`.
+With no further constraints, XOR is used to obtain `left+right`, and then Reset provides the expanded result of AND in the `shift1` witnesses.

 #### Negation

 The NOT operation will be performed with a subtraction operation using the constant term $(2^{16}-1)$ for each 16-bit quarter, and only later it will be expanded.
 The mechanism to check that the input is at most 64 bits long, will rely on the composition of the sparse representation.
 Meaning, 64-bit words produce four 16-bit lookups, which implies that the real bits take no more than 64 bits.
-Given $x$ in expanded form (meaning, not any sparse representation of $x$ but the initial one with zero intermediate bits) the negation of one 64-bit word can be constrained as:
+Given $x$ in reset form (meaning, not any sparse representation of $x$ but the initial expanded one with zero intermediate bits) the negation of one 64-bit word can be constrained as:

 $$\forall i \in[0, 3]: expand(not_i) = 0\text{x}1111111111111111 - expand(x_i)$$

-> Because the inputs are known to be 16-bits at most, it is guaranteed that the total length of $X$ is at most 64 bits, and is correctly split into quarters `x[i]`.
+> Because the inputs are known to be 16-bits at most, it is guaranteed that the total length of $x$ is at most 64 bits, and is correctly split into quarters `x[i]`.

 #### Rotation

-> If we could fit the whole 256 expanded bits of the 64-bit word, we could simulate rotations by $x$ bits as a rotation by $4*x$ on the sparse-bit representation, so we could avoid unpacking altogether, which would buy us some additional efficiency gains.

 Rotations of $b$ bits to the left will be performed directly on the full 64-bit word $X$ to obtain $Y$, using the algebraic observation that: